trentrand/PaintToEarn.eth/README.md

 ## License

-Cairopal Contracts are released under the [AGPL-3.0-only](LICENSE).
+PaintToEarn.eth is released under the [AGPL-3.0-only](LICENSE) license.